How does a zdi network come about?

-Rather, they are regularly adapted to the dynamic development and the common goals of the zdi partners.
-The Ministry of Culture and Science of North Rhine-Westphalia, as the initiator and coordinator of the zdi community offensive, awards the zdi seal of quality for the first time at a founding event of a zdi network on the basis of the present "six sub-concepts".
-Thereafter, the seal of quality must be renewed annually.
+Rather, they are regularly adapted to the dynamic development and common goals of the zdi partners.
+The Ministry of Culture and Science of North Rhine-Westphalia, as the initiator and coordinator of the zdi community offensive, is awarding the zdi quality seal for the first time on the basis of the present “six sub-concepts” as part of a founding event for a zdi network.
+The quality seal must then be renewed annually.
 The following requirements exist for an annual renewal of the quality seal by the Ministry of Science:

 Participation in the half-yearly monitoring and reporting activities of the zdi office

 Carrying out an annual status meeting between the zdi office and the network, in which the previous development and the development prospects are checked and documented